y1141335509/Mood_of_the_Queue/README.md

 # Mood of the Queue

-A simple internal tool for tracking and visualizing the mood of the customer support ticket queue throughout the day.
+Simple tool to track and visualize the Emotions of customers in a queue on daily basis.

 ## Features